neelsmith/GedCom.jl/docs/src/index.md

 - `Geneaology`
 - `GEDRecord`

 An entire gedcom file is parsed into a `Genealogy` object.
-It contains Vectors of `Individual`s and `FamilyUnit`s.
+It contains Vectors of `Individual`s `FamilyUnit`s.

 `Individual`s and `FamilyUnit`s associate an identifier with its related block of `GEDRecord`s.
 Data in the associated records are accessible from a bunch of functions.